 2.2 Model Estimation

-The IPM was fit to juvenile abundance data from marine surface trawl surveys conducted by the NOAA National Marine Fisheries Service and the Alaska Department of Fish and Game (ADF&G) in the Bering Sea, run reconstruction model outputs describing adult Chum salmon returning to the Yukon River to spawn, and environmental covariates spanning brood years 2002 – 2021.
-The Yukon River fall Chum salmon run reconstruction model was developed and is implemented by the ADF&G and is informed by data collected through the extensive efforts of ADF&G and Department of Fisheries and Oceans Canada (DFO) monitoring and assessment programs (Fleischman & Borba 2009).
+The IPM was fit to juvenile abundance data from marine surface trawl surveys conducted by the NOAA National Marine Fisheries Service and the Alaska Department of Fish and Game (ADF&G) in the Bering Sea, run reconstruction model outputs that estimate the number of adult fall Chum salmon returning to the Yukon River to spawn, and environmental covariates spanning brood years 2002 – 2021..
 We fit the IPM to these datasets using Bayesian methods through the STAN platform and implemented the model using the rstan package in R (Carpenter et al. 2017, R Core Team 2021, Stan Development Team 2024).
 Models were fit to data for each population separately, with four chains run for 30,000 iterations with an additional 16% burn-in period and a thinning rate of 1/10, resulting in 10,080 saved iterations.
 We used an adapt-delta of 0.99 to force the model to take smaller steps when searching the parameter space.
 We diagnosed chain convergence using the Gelman-Rubin statistic (Brooks & Gelman 1998) and visually inspected trace plots to ensure all chains converged to a stationary distribution (Figure S2).
 We used the priorsense package in R to evaluate how sensitive the posterior distribution was to prior and likelihood perturbations (Kallioinen et al. 2023).
 Finally, we conducted multiple sensitivity tests to understand assumptions about natural mortality and covariate inclusion.

 2.3 Population Data

-The marine juvenile abundance predicted by the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon abundance index estimated from data collected by surface trawl surveys conducted in the Northern and Southeastern Bering Sea (NBS, SEBS) (Figure 1).
-These data come from a collaborative survey run by the NOAA Alaska Fishery Science Center and Alaska Department of Fish and Game (ADF&G) to better understand the Bering Sea ecosystem (Murphy et al. 2021).
-The survey uses surface trawl gear to sample juvenile salmon at stations across both Bering Sea regions (Figure 1).
-The survey is conducted annually in the Northern Bering Sea, and biennially in the southeastern Bering Sea, between August and September and encounters juvenile Chum salmon at the end of the first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians for their first winter.
-Chum salmon caught in this survey are allocated to five genetic reporting groups, including Yukon River fall Chum, using a spatial mixed stock analysis (MSA) (Murphy et al. 2021).
-To account for spatial and temporal variability in survey coverage, a vector autoregressive spatial temporal (VAST) model (Thorson 2019) was fit to station-specific abundance per unit area swept and used to estimate the relative abundance of juvenile Yukon River fall Chum salmon (Cunningham et al., personal communication 2025).
-To translate the juvenile abundances estimated by the IPM to the scale of the observed juvenile abundance, we estimated a catchability constant q for the juvenile survey.
+The marine juvenile abundance predicted by the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon abundance index estimated from data collected by surface trawl surveys conducted annually in the Northern Bering Sea and biennially in the Southeastern Bering Sea (NBS, SEBS) (Figure 1).
+The surveys use surface trawl gear to sample juvenile salmon at stations across both Bering Sea regions (Figure 1; Murphy et al. 2025).
+The surveys are conducted between August and September and encounter juvenile Chum salmon at the end of the first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians for their first winter.
+Juvenile chum salmon caught in the surveys are allocated to five genetic reporting groups, including Yukon River fall Chum, using a spatial mixed stock analysis (MSA) (Murphy et al. 2025).
+To account for spatial and temporal variability in survey coverage, a vector autoregressive spatial temporal (VAST) model (Thorson 2019) was fit to station-specific catch per unit effort (#/km2) and used to estimate the relative abundance of juvenile Yukon River fall Chum salmon (Cunningham et al., personal communication 2025).
+To translate the juvenile abundances estimated by the IPM to the scale of the observed juvenile abundance, we estimated a catchability constant q for the juvenile surveys.
 We fit the IPM to the juvenile abundance index, Jt, ranging from brood years 2002 to 2021.
-To incorporate known error in juvenile abundance from the Bering Sea survey within the model fitting process, we fixed the observation error standard deviation σj at the average (across years) annual observation error standard deviations for the index.
+To incorporate known error in juvenile abundance estimates from the Bering Sea surveys within the model fitting process, we fixed the observation error standard deviation, σj, at the average (across years) standard deviation for the index.

 ln⁡(Jt)~ Normal(ln(q* Nt,s=j ), σj) Eq.
 4.11